SzymonMarciniak/IntelligentMirror/README.md

 It will be a Intelligent Mirror

 ## ENV
-To run the program you need set an environment variable - PYTHONPATH
+To run the program you need set an environment variable - PYTHONPATH \

+You must change prefix in these files: main.py, weather_function.py

 **export PYTHONPATH=/PROJECT/PATH**

 example:
-*export PYTHONPATH=/home/szymonm/Desktop/VSC_projects/Mirror*
+*export PYTHONPATH=/home/szymon/Desktop/my_projects/Mirror*

 ## Install